To diagnose hidradenitis suppurativa (HS), a doctor will look at the physical appearance and location of painful bumps under your skin.

 Ingrown hair

 Ingrown hairs occur when a hair curves and grows back into the skin, causing inflammation and a bump.
-For people with curly hair, this may be a particular problem in the beard and neck area, occurring in clusters.
+For people with curly hair, this may be a particular problem in the beard and neck area, where they can occur in clusters.

-Although they both appear as bumps on the skin, ingrown hairs differ from HS because hair piercing the skin from the outside and creating inflammation is the cause.
-Keratin, sweat, and bacteria blocking the hair follicle from underneath the skin cause HS.
+Although they both appear as bumps on the skin, ingrown hairs differ from HS because hair pierces the skin from the outside and creates inflammation.
+Keratin, sweat, and bacteria blocking the hair follicle from underneath the skin can cause HS.

 Folliculitis